d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 nertag:person^(person.name:Picasso) lemma:(visit|explore) Paris - _SENT_
 ```
 Well, this step might be hard to swallow at once, so let's digest it piece by piece.
 We replaced ```Picasso``` with ```nertag:person^(person.name:Picasso)```.
 We are already familiar with the first part, ```nertag:person```.
 This is an **index** operator.
 The only difference is that instead of _lemma_ we are querying _nertag_, which is an index containing the type of entity.
-So why didn't we write just ```nertag:person lemma:(visit|explore) Paris - _SENT_```?
+So why didn't we just write ```nertag:person lemma:(visit|explore) Paris - _SENT_```?
 It is definitely simpler, but that would match **any** person visiting Paris and this is not what we want.
 We want that word to be a person, but only a person whose name is Picasso.
 More technically speaking, we want to
-query two indexes, _nertag_ and _name_, where name is an attribute of entity person, but we want these two requirements on the same word, they should **align**.
+query two indexes, _nertag_ and _name_, where the name is an attribute of entity person, but these two requirements apply to the same word, they **align**.
 That's where the name comes from.
 Now that we understand our new query,
 let's change Paris the same way.
 ```
 nertag:person^(person.name:Picasso) lemma:(visit|explore)  nertag:place^(place.name:Paris) - _SENT_